falcosecurity/falco-website/content/en/docs/getting-started/installation.md

 {{% pageinfo color="secondary" %}}

 The Falco packages shipped with `Falco 0.34` support for the first time other drivers besides the kernel module.
-The new Systemd units' names are:
+The new systemd units' names are:

 * `falco-bpf.service`
 * `falco-kmod-inject.service`